Robust subgroup discovery: Introduction

 \paragraph{\textbf{Contributions.}} We aim to bridge the gap in the literature by finding the best non-redundant subgroup list from a \emph{global} dataset perspective while guaranteeing the \emph{local} quality of the found subgroups, making the approach statistically robust from both perspectives.
 Two examples of subgroup lists for nominal and numeric targets can be seen in Figures~\ref{fig:zoo_example} and \ref{fig:car_example}.
-To solve this problem, we propose a formal definition of a \emph{subgroup list} and employ the Minimum Description Length (MDL) \citep{rissanen78} principle to define its optimality from a global perspective.
+To solve this problem, we propose a formal definition of a \emph{subgroup list} and employ the Minimum Description Length (MDL) principle~\citep{rissanen78} to define an optimal subgroup list from a global perspective.
 We provide this formalisation for univariate and multivariate nominal and numeric targets.
 Notably, the subgroup that minimises the MDL-optimal formulation for a subgroup list with one subgroup is the same subgroup that would be found by top-$1$ subgroup discovery with Weighted Kullback-Leibler divergence (WKL) as a quality measure.
-This makes it the first \emph{global} formulation of subgroup discovery.
+This makes our proposal the first \emph{global} formulation of subgroup set discovery that is a direct generalisation of traditional subgroup discovery.
+Thus, all statistical properties developed in this work also apply to top-$k$ subgroup discovery.

-To find subgroup lists we propose SSD++, a heuristic algorithm that combines beam search to find subgroups with greedy search to iteratively add the best-found subgroup to the subgroup list.
+As finding optimal subgroup lists is NP-Hard, we propose SSD++, a heuristic algorithm that finds ``good'' subgroup lists.
+SSD++ combines beam search---to find individual subgroups---with greedy search---to iteratively add the best-found subgroup to the subgroup list.
 Maximising the MDL criterion in each iteration guarantees that each subgroup added to the list adheres to a \emph{local} statistical test equivalent to Bayesian proportions, multinomial, or t-test (for binary, nominal and numeric targets, respectively) plus a penalty to compensate for multiple hypothesis testing.